 Records we share with credit reference agencies will stay on your file for six years after your file is closed, whether you’ve settled the debt or failed to pay it off.

-If you’d like to know about the information credit reference agencies hold about you, you should contact them directly (please note, they will charge you a fee for this service).
+If you’d like to know about the information credit reference agencies hold about you, you should contact them directly (please note, they may charge you a fee for this service).
 Not every agency will hold the same information, so you should consider contacting them all.
 Their contact details are as follows:

 TransUnion, Consumer Services Team, PO Box 491, Leeds, LS3 1WZ.